-‘Teen Mom OG’ Star Ryan Edwards’ Wife Mackenzie Debuts ‘I Love You Tattoo’ After His Release From Jail
+‘Teen Mom OG’ Star Ryan Edwards’ Wife Mackenzie Debuts ‘I Love You’ Tattoo After His Release From Jail

 On April 18, In Touch Weekly shared a photo of Standifer’s tattoo with readers, revealing the reality star’s new piece is located on her forearm.

 As fans have likely heard, Edwards was released from custody earlier this week after spending months behind bars following a slew of charges, including a theft charge from 2018.
-Although Edwards has continuously found himself in trouble with the law, and struggled with drugs for years, his wife, Standifer, has continued to stick my him and at the end of last year, she gave birth to their baby boy, Jagger Ryan.
+Although Edwards has continuously found himself in trouble with the law and struggled with drugs for years, his wife, Standifer, has continued to stick by him and at the end of last year, she gave birth to their baby boy, Jagger Ryan.

 Edwards is also dad to 10-year-old Bentley, who he shares with ex-girlfriend Maci Bookout.